janret/TFG/README.md

 # TFG Project

-This repository contains the code for the TFG project, focusing on neuroimaging data processing and analysis.
+This repository contains the code for the TFG project, focusing on neuroimaging data processing and analysis using deep learning and traditional methods.
 Below you'll find instructions on how to set up the development environment and run the code.

 ## Repository Structure
 ```